tumblr/docs/npf-spec.md

 ```

 Each `rows` layout object requires an array of arrays under the `rows` key, each one representing a different row to be rendered with the given content blocks.

-**Important note:** If a `rows` layout is present, any content block that is _not placed in a row_ should not be rendered at all by the client.
-Conversely, if a `rows` layout is _not given at all_ by the API when consuming a Post, the client should render as the default vertical stack of single-block rows.

 In the above example, the two `image` type content blocks are laid out into one row with each image taking up half of the row's total width.
 The width of each element within the row is determined by however many blocks are in the row.
 The elements in each `rows` array signifies which content block is placed in the given row position, provided as the index within the `content` array.